-In multivariable logistic analysis, we found an association between a higher E/e $^$ ratio and the presence of FDAVB, OR = 1.588, p = 0.041.
-No relation was stablished with other variables namely maximum LV wall thickness and QRS interval duration (Table 2).
+In multivariable logistic analysis, we found an association between a higher E/e' ratio and the presence of FDAVB (odds ratio of 1.588, p=0.041).
+No relation was stablished with other variables, namely maximum LV wall thickness and QRS interval duration (Table 2).

-No association was found between the presence of LGE and the E/e' ratio (median E/e'ratio of 6,4 in the LGE group and median 3,5 in the group with no LGE, p=0,456).
+No association was found between the presence of LGE and the E/e^{2} ratio (median E/e^{2} ratio of 6.4 in the LGE group and median 3.5 in the group with no LGE, p=0.456).